Global Electron Thermodynamics in Radiatively Inefficient Accretion Flows: Discussion

 In this paper, we explored the effect of turbulent heating on the temperature profiles of ions and electrons using a covariant analytic model.
 We implemented the effects of compressive and Alfvenic dissipation, the exchange of energy between the two species through Coulomb collisions, compressional heating, as well as radiative cooling for the electrons.
 We demonstrated that both the electrons and the ions follow nearly parallel radial profiles with a temperature ratio that is determined by three properties of the plasma: the $\beta$ parameter, the ratio of turbulent energy residing in compressive and Alfvenic cascades, the accretion rate that sets the efficiency of radiative cooling.
 In the inner accretion flows for the conditions that are found in radiatively inefficient accretion flows, this ratio ranges between $\sim 5$ and $\sim 40$ when these processes are considered.

 There exist some additional dissipative processes not considered in the present work that can differentially channel energy into the electrons or the ions and, therefore, impact their temperature profiles and ratio.
 Magnetic reconnection injects energy into both species \citep{2016ApJ...826...77B,2018ApJ...853..184B,2017ApJ...850...29R,2019ApJ...873....2R}, but the partition of heat $Q_i/Q_e$ can increase or decrease with plasma $\beta$ depending on the strength of the guide field \citep{2019ApJ...873....2R}.
 Moreover, reconnection can accelerate electrons to large Lorentz factors well above the thermal distribution.
 The impact of this channel in radiatively inefficient flows depends on the fraction of internal energy that is dissipated via magnetic reconnection, which is not known.
-A second dissipative process arises from the presence of velocity-space instabilities in weakly collisional plasmas \citep{2015ApJ...800...88S,2007ApJ...667..714S,2018JPlPh..84b7101K}.
+A second dissipative process arises from the presence of velocity-space instabilities in weakly collisional plasmas \citep{2015ApJ...800...88S,2007ApJ...667..714S}.
 In this channel, the partition can differ from the pressure-isotropic case for plasmas that are near the threshold of mirror and firehose instabilities.
-The relevance of this process for plasmas in radiatively inefficient flows needs to be explored.
+Pressure anisotropies can also cause dissipation at larger scales and impact the partition of viscous heat among the species \citep{2019MNRAS.486.4013K,2018JPlPh..84b7101K}.
+The relevance of these processes for plasmas in radiatively inefficient flows needs to be further explored.

 The temperature profiles in the plasma, especially those of the electrons, connect directly to the observable properties of accreting black holes, such as their spectra, variability, and images.
 Our calculations allow us to devise an empirical relation for the ion-to-electron temperatures that depend not only on all plasma parameters known to be relevant for particle heating but also and on the global flow properties that determine compressional heating.
 This empirical relation is easy to implement into the outputs of global GRMHD simulations to calculate observational signatures.